skx/marionette/README.md

 Valid parameters are:

+* `elevate` - Should contain the path to "sudo", or similar program to grant root-privileges.
 * `package` is a mandatory parameter, containing the package, or list of packages.
 * `state` - Should be one of `installed` or `absent`, depending upon whether you want to install or uninstall the named package(s).
 * `update` - If this is set to `true` then the system will be updated prior to installation.